celiajin03/StreetViewDigits/report.md

 <img src="https://miro.medium.com/max/850/1*GLQjM9k0gZ14nYF0XmkRWQ.png" alt="img" style="zoom:67%;" />

-​										Flattening of a 3x3 image matrix into a 9x1 vector ​										source: [towardsdatascience](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53)
+​										Flattening of a 3x3 image matrix into a 9x1 vector <br>
+​										source: [towardsdatascience](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53)

 > The fully connected layers are similar to the hidden layers in tranditional neural networks.
 We usually first perform a flattening operation on the resulting input from previous steps (as shown in the graph above).
 This step flattens the input but does not affect the batch size.
 Then we will make the model prediction based on the vector input using these dense layers.